majad00/ex5601-openwrt-ubootmod-to-stock-layout/README.md

 After the loader finishes, open LuCI and go to:
 System > Matrix Installer

-> Stage 2 will not start if you are not on Openwrt ubootmod layout

 **AT THIS POINT JUST WAIT ABOUT TWO MIN, BEFORE PAGE REFRESH AND STAGE 2 STARTS.**
+> if you see "page can not be displayed error" in browser keep the browser windows open on that error for about a minute or so

 If you wait over two min and nothing happens, manual enter url "http://192.168.1.1:18080/?v=1782494397729"